a national organization to show and promote works by professional women artists founded in 1896

-Karene is a juried artist member of the Salmagundi Club, a Signature Member and Member of the Board for the Pastel Society of America, an Elected Artist Member of Audubon Artists and the American Artists Professional League, and a Signature Member of the Pastel Society of the West Coast.
+Karene is a juried artist member and Art Committee Chair of the Salmagundi Club, a Signature Member and Member of the Board for the Pastel Society of America, an Elected Artist Member of Audubon Artists and the American Artists Professional League, and a Signature Member of the Pastel Society of the West Coast.

 Karene is a docent for school programs at the Metropolitan Museum of Art.

 Holly Meeker Rom is fascinated by the visual world around her.
 Her subjects have ranged from gardens, to architecture, nature close-ups to scenes where she has lived or travelled to whales and portraits of people.
 She paints outdoors primarily, but in her studio as well, in a style that is both contemporary and representational.
 It is a lyrical vision, alive with rhythm and color and drawn with precision.